G2S: The GeoStatistical Server

 Flag Description Mandatory

 -ti Training images (one or more images).
-If multivariate, the last dimension should be the same size as the number of variables, and should also match the size of the array given for the parameter dt.
-NaN values in the training image will be ignored.
-Unlike other MPS-algorithms, if there are multiple variables they will not be automatically normalized to be in the same range.
+If multivariate, the last dimension should match the number of variables and the size of -dt.
+NaN values in the training image are ignored.

--k Number of best candidates to consider to compute the narrowness, range [5, inf].
+-k Number of best candidates used to evaluate the narrowness.

--nwv Number of variables to consider in the narrowness (start from the end), default: 1.
+-nwv Number of variables used to compute the narrowness, counted from the end of the variable list.
+Default: 1.

--cs Chunk size, the number of pixels to simulate at the same time, at each iteration, default: 1.
+-cs Chunk size: number of pixels simulated together at each iteration.
+Default: 1.

 Examples